Learn how to use ndThread in order to search for multiple communication methods with a single topic.

 Alternatively, you can drag the needed document to the typing area.

-In the Upload dialog box, type a document name, select one or several threads for referencing the document, and select the destination folder.
-Then click Save.
+In the Upload dialog box, type a document name, and click Save.

 To access the documents, go to a workspace list and select the needed workspace.
 Then, select Documents and click to open the document you need.